upbound/function-external-name-backup-restore/README.md

 ### Data Storage Structure

-External names are stored in DynamoDB with this structure:
+Resource data is stored in DynamoDB with this structure:

 ```
 Primary Key: cluster_id + composition_key